-The genus Kniphofia contains hardy perennials that reach from 60 to 150 cm in height.
+The genus Kniphofia contains hardy perennials that reach from 60 to 150 cm (2 to 5 feet) in height.

 They have grassy leaves, that give rise to long stems with a head of downward facing tubes of flowers.